TedHusted/awake/awake.md/awake.md

 “Since Brent must be on a feeding tube, make sure it’s not the usual edible arrangement.”

-Ravi turns to look directly at Emma.
-“As to the rollout, if Adrian is OK with the code, then I’m comfortable with proceeding.”
+Ravi turns to look at Emma.
+“For the rollout, if Adrian is OK with the code, then I’m comfortable with proceeding.”

 Emma nods.
-“I feel badly about what’s happened to Brent.
-If the code is solid, then the least we can do is let it roll out.
-All the feedback I’ve heard is overwhelmingly positive.
+“If the code is solid, then the least we can do roll it out.
+All the feedback I’ve heard is positive.
+Overwhelmingly so.
 The earnings call with investors is next week.
-If we get this change fully rolled out, then we can include the member enthusiasm as part of our outlook.”
+If we get this change rolled out to everyone, then we can include the member enthusiasm as part of our outlook.”

 Adrian also nods in agreement.
 “We’re seeing a 15% increase in engagement across the board — that’s massive.”